 With multiple online therapy platforms available on the market, it can be hard to get a sense of what each one offers.
 Here’s a breakdown of the two most commonly used platforms: BetterHelp and Talkspace.

-The intake process for BetterHelp is a fairly comprehensive series of questions.
+When you sign up for BetterHelp, you answer questions from a comprehensive intake process.
 Questions range from “What is your relationship status?” to “Are you currently experiencing anxiety, panic attacks or have any phobias?”

 The BetterHelp intake is a fairly comprehensive series of questions, with helpful guidance and explanations.